 Because there is no air quality monitor near the Mine Site, the baseline data — which is used to predict the impacts of emissions — has been collected from two points: Horicon Wildlife Refuge and the Forest County Potawatomi Reservation, both of which are a hundred miles or more to the south.
 While these locations no doubt have relatively clean air compared to New York City, they are still surrounded by much greater human populations, far more traffic, and far more development than the area in question.
 Remember that the proposed Copperwood Mine Site is in the buffer zone of mainland Michigan's largest Wilderness Area; there is no power grid; there are no developments; there are no permanent human residents within several miles; apart from moderate traffic to the State Park down humble County Road 519, there are no sources of emissions.

-Meanwhile, the Horicon Wildlife Refuge air monitor location is just sixty miles from Milwaukee, with a population of over half a million people.
+Meanwhile, the Horicon Wildlife Refuge air monitor location is just sixty miles from Milwaukee, with a population of 1.5 million people.
 It is situated between busy highways, and it is surrounded on all sides by industrial farmland, from which agricultural chemicals surely travel on the wind.
 Is this really an appropriate proxy for the air quality of a place with no human residents next to old growth wilderness on the pristine shore of Lake Superior?
 The permit should be rejected for the inclusion of this data alone; no projections made using Horicon as a baseline can be considered reliable.

 The Forest County Potawatomi is surely superior, but that too is a far cry from an uninhabited area.
 The Reservation's own website states: "While, the quality of the airshed over Reservation lands in Forest County has been considered pristine, pollutants from industry in more populated areas located upwind travel and have been picked up in the data collected at the air site."